recallfuture/furaffinity-api/README.md

 export const options: ITestConfig = {
   loginOptions: {
     cookieA: "your cookie a", // your cookies
-    cookieB: "your cookie b",
+    cookieB: "your cookie b"
   },
   watchOptions: {
     userId: "your userid",
-    shouldContainUserId: "userid you are watching",
+    shouldContainUserId: "userid you are watching"
   },
   authorOptions: {
-    userId: "your favorite author's userid",
+    userId: "your favorite author's userid"
-  },
   }
+};
 ```

 Then run: